NotJolyne1/ShadowsAmongUsVRHacks/README.md

 # Is this a virus?
 No, the menu is open sourced so you may go through and check the files.

-# Please, be on the good side of modding
-I created this menu to allow others to mod the game for fun, never to ruin it or harass players.
-Please don't abuse the mods or hurt/harass players or to ruin the game.
-Thank you And please don't steal my code for your own menu public menu, if you want something for a private menu just ask.

 # What does this menu have?